bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 ## Running systems in schedules

 Normally, systems are inserted into a [`Schedule`] via [`App::add_system`].
-Each schedule is evaluated once per frame, and systems within a single schedule run in parallel unless they are explicitly ordered relative to each other.
+Each of the standard schedules are evaluated once per frame, and systems within a single schedule run in parallel unless they are explicitly ordered relative to each other.

 There's a great deal of complexity and nuance here: please see the [Game Loop chapter] for a more complete treatment of the topic.